Posts Tagged ‘Brabham BT11a Climax’

 bib stillwell wf 1965 bt11

 Bib Stillwell in his final and successful Gold Star year 1965.
 BT11A at Warwick Farm.
-His final year of racing, he had a top year in the car at WF, finishing 4th in the Tasman race albeit behind Matichs’ BT7A in 3rd and 1st in the Hordern Trophy at the end of the year (John Partridge Collection)
+His final year of racing, he had a top year in the car at WF, finishing fourth in the Tasman race albeit behind Matichs’ BT7A in third and first in the Hordern Trophy at the end of the year (John Partridge Collection)

 The Intercontinental cars were typically fast Tauranac designs of the period.
 They had rugged spaceframe chassis, suspension by upper and lower wishbones at the front with Armstrong shocks and coil springs.
 At the rear there was a single upper link, inverted lower wishbone, twin radius rods and coil spring damper units with adjustable sway bars fitted front and rear.
 With Jack doing all of the initial chassis setup work the cars were quick and chuckable ‘straight out of the box’.